professor-irfanullah/authentication/readme.md

 - 🔐 JSON Web Tokens (JWT) for authentication
 - 🍪 Session handling with **HTTP-only cookies**
 - 📧 Email support using **Nodemailer**
-- 🧮 MySQL2 for database integration
+- 🧮 pg for database integration
 - 🛡️ Environment-based configuration with `.env`

 ---